cabell365/Rust/games/Readme.md

-Dice game is still in development
+Dice game is still under development

-I am creating a Rust version of the Python version to learn Rust.
+I am creating a Rust version of the Python game to learn Rust.